cywang90/msfs2020-G3000-enhanced/README.md

 ### TODO
 *This is not a comprehensive list of planned features.
 It is simply an outline of the most immediate things I was planning to work on when this document was last updated.*
+- \[NavMap\] Implement toggle and range setting for INT waypoint symbols.
 - \[NavMap\] Implement Auto-North-Up and Auto Zoom.
 - \[NavMap\] Implement compass/heading rose and range overlays for the main navigational map.
 - \[NavMap\] Allow toggling of terrain elevation data on the navigational map.